 choose the game.
 Roulette can be single- or

-inside wagers are placed.
-In craps, the Table Max refers
+placed.
+In craps, the Table Max refers to the Pass Line

-Pass Line bet, so a Free Odds bet can exceed the table
+bet, so a Free Odds bet can exceed the table max.
+The

 $5000 max is the total that can be wagered on one round of

-baccarat, or one roll in craps, excluding the odds bet.
+roulette or baccarat, or one roll in craps, excluding the odds

-the contract, any party who backs out or fails to proceed
+any party who backs out or fails to proceed as specified below

-as specified below will forfeit.
-Either party may appeal
+will forfeit.
+Either party may appeal any decision made

-decision made by the judge by our employing a mutually
+by the judge by our employing a mutually agreed-upon neutral

-neutral professional arbiter to decide the issue, with the
+professional arbiter to decide the issue, with the losing

 - You will email me your system rules within one week of

-I feel the rules are not clear I have 48 hours to ask you to
+rules are not clear I have 48 hours to ask you to clarify, and

-the judge to rule that you forfeited by failing to submit an
+rule that you forfeited by failing to submit an understandable

-understandable betting system, and if the judge rules against
+betting system.
+If the judge rules against you then you

-Fortunately for him, it was before we signed a contract.)
+gibberish.
+Fortunately for him, it was before we signed

-with the results as well as the source code so
+the results as well as the source code so you can have

-you can have your own expert(s) verify its accuracy.
-If
+your own expert(s) verify its accuracy.
+If you convince

-convince me of an error with my code I will correct the error
+me of an error with my code I will correct the error and run

 the simulation again, with the new test being the official